rlauer6/perl-Amazon-Lambda-Runtime/README.md

 make dist
 ```

-If you see errors similar to this:
+If you see errors similar to this during the configure phase:

 `configure: error: cpanm  not found?`